The following article, written by John C. Willard in December 1968, is from the archives of Wethersfield Historical Society.

 When the National Geographic Magazine was considering an article on the Wethersfield Elms it mentioned a fine specimen standing in front of Wallace Willard's house as the most beautiful elm in America.
 This was not an especially large tree for Wethersfield, but it had beautiful proportions.
 Standing all alone, it swept skyward with slender branching limbs and a perfectly rounded form.
 Only a few years later the tree was covered with the telltale yellow leaves of the Dutch Elm Disease and lived only a year or two more.

 In the Great Meadow there were many beautiful elms standing at the ends of fields or at their sides.
 They were famous far and wide, but about 1900 they came very near to destruction.
 The river flooded the meadows to a height of about ten or twelve feet, and then thick cakes of ice came down from the north.
 A strong current dashed these big cakes against the tree trunks and barked them with great gashes tow feet wide and three feet high.
 It was many years before these unsightly scars healed over.
-In fact I doubt if all of them healed.
+In fact I doubt if all of the healed.
 In all probability many trees were so weakened that they died a lingering death.

 Now, in spite of strenuous efforts to protect them, most of the great elms that lined our streets are gone.
 Like the white picket fences along our streets they are no longer a landscape feature of the New England villages.
 The remaining trees are fewer year by year, and it may not be long before they are all gone.
 There is one tree, now in the prime of life that is outstanding.
 How long it may be saved is a question.
 It is a beautiful specimen standing near the south end of the Green.
 Its girth of 16 feet is not exceptional, but it has a truly immense trunk undivided for thirty to forty feet and nearly as large where it branches at the base.
 Its spread is enormous.
 A full growth hard maple could be placed under it and not even reach these high branches.
 Some years ago a group of tree climbers amused themselves in trying to throw ropes over the lower branches to climb to trunk.
 Few could even throw that high.
 If it can be saved it may become a worthy successor to the Great Elm.

 The writer is pleased to be able to compile this article, as he was familiar with the Great Elm when attending the old Broad Street School, standing across the Green.
 For years he played on the Green near its shade.
 Later his father, Stephen F. Willard, became Tree Warden and he drove many times to inspect the tree.
-He remembers the first work that was done following an aroused interest in the new field of tree surgery; the first spraying for Elm Leaf Beetle; the work of the W.P.A. and finally the spraying for the insects that carry Dutch Elm Disease.
+He remembers the first work that was done following an aroused interest in the new field of tree surgery; the first spraying for Elm leaf Beetle; the work of the W.P.A. and finally the spraying for the insects that carry Dutch Elm Disease.
 Still later he became Tree Warden himself, and had charge of the tree and its maintenance.
 Then in 1927 he was entrusted with the renovation of the Green, which it overlooked.
-It was such an unusual specimen that all who worked upon it: Neil Millane of Cromwell, Philip Hansling and Son (both father and son) and William George took far more interest in its well being than was warranted by the pay they received.
+It was such an unusual specimen that all who worked upon it: Neil Millane of Cromwell, Philip Hansling and Son (both father and son) and William George took far more interest in its well being that warranted by the pay they received.
 It will long be remembered as one of the nostalgic memories of Wethersfield.